rishabhvarshney14/rishabhvarshney14.github.io/README.md

 ## Projects

+### PM Narendra Modi Speech Analysis and Summarization

+Scrape data from the PM Narendra Modi's official [website](https://rishabhvarshney14.github.io/pm-modi-speech-analysis/) and used it to do analysis.
+You can check the analysis [here](https://rishabhvarshney14.github.io/pm-modi-speech-analysis/).
+Data scraped can be found on my github repo [here](https://github.com/rishabhvarshney14/pm-modi-speech-analysis).
+Also train an ML model to summarize the speeches.

+### AUSPL: Another useless Programming Language
+Created a programming language based on the Monkey Lang.
+It has basic data types like integer and string along with functions and if-else.
+Consists of additional functionality like while loops apart from Monkey Lang.
+You can check the code [here](https://github.com/rishabhvarshney14/AUSPL).

 ### Detect House Item

 In this project I use Google's Open Images Dataset to train Retinanet (backend by resnet) to tell what items are present in the image. i use [keras-retinanet](https://github.com/fizyr/keras-retinanet) model for this project.
 You can check the code [here](https://github.com/rishabhvarshney14/Detect-House-Item)